Why does it matter? How is it different?

 Supporting your partner in making decisions for a breech birth may be difficult to navigate, but it is quite important.
 It is a time of making difficult parenting and impactful relationship decisions.
 How is having a breech baby more challenging to navigate than a head down baby?

-- Advocating for your partner on this journey is invaluable.
-It helps for them to know you have her back and are making sure she gets the information needed as well as emotional support.
+Advocating for your partner on this journey is invaluable.
+It helps for them to know you have their back and are making sure they get the information needed as well as emotional support.

-- Taking responsibility for your choices is not always easy, but it makes the world of difference when you have a team who is supportive of them – the most important being the mother and the partner.
+Taking responsibility for your choices is not always easy, but it makes the world of difference when you have a team who is supportive of them – the most important being the birthing person and the partner.

-- Learning techniques for comforting mom during pregnancy, on a slant board, a possible ECV, or even birth with a head up or head down baby or a planned cesarean is invaluable.
-Discussing this with her or a doula or midwife ahead of time allows you to know how you may be more supportive.
-This could be feeding mom, giving back pressure, doing massage, talking with her to ground her, and much more.
+Learning techniques for comforting the birthing person during pregnancy, on a slant board, a possible ECV, or even birth with a head up or head down baby or a planned cesarean is invaluable.
+Discussing this with their doula or midwife ahead of time allows you to know how you may be more supportive.
+This could be feeding them, giving back pressure, doing massage, talking with them to ground them, and much more.